 Are you a real foodie?
 I’ve compiled a list of the best foodie gifts you can get for yourself and your closest ones.
 Cheese, meat and sweets subscriptions, and some classic must-have foodie gadgets.

 The restaurant serves many delicious traditional dishes for you to choose from, including tasty oysters.
 You have to try an oyster shooter, one of the house specialties, which is excellent as an appetizer – and surprisingly cheap.

 There is also a good selection of other seafood dishes like grilled prawns and fried oysters that I highly recommend.

 102 San Marco Ave. // (904) 824-7211

-It’s fine dining and service at its very best each evening in the elegant yet casual atmosphere of Raintree Restaurant.
+It’s a fine dining restaurant and has a great service at its very best each evening in the elegant yet casual atmosphere of Raintree Restaurant.

 In 1979, owner Lorna MacDonald and her family sold everything they owned and sailed from England to the U.S. on their 45-foot yacht to make St. Augustine their new home.